monoclecat/PHP-Image-Handler/README.md

 The image handler is a php script that gives you a form to upload one or more image files and at the same time assign them a tag.
 Every image is then saved in an "originals" directory.
 This image is then automatically resized to 6 different sizes, every possibly needed thumbnail is generated this way.
 The original image, along with its thumbnails, is given a "Group ID" and every image and thumbnail itself is given its own unique ID.

-### Inserting a thumbnail into an article ###

-To insert a thumbnail into an article, all you need is the unique ID.
-You then call the function "imgtag" with the ID as an argument.
-The function generates the html code which you can directly echo onto the html page. "imgtag" even has the ability to add a link to the thumbnail, which opens up the original image it was created from.